 Today, WMCC sees approximately 4,900 new patients annually.
 Through continuing investments in technology and clinical excellence, patients are experiencing benefits of earlier detection and more effective treatment procedures.
 As a result, we are able to treat and beat more cancers and hematologic diseases, and ensure a better quality of life for survivors.

 And we’re not doing it alone.
 Our community has the most generous and gifted volunteers one could imagine.
 At WMCC, our volunteers brighten the day of all who walk through our doors.
 Greeters offer assistance, our well-received coffee cart volunteers share refreshments, and even a pet therapy program brings comfort.
 To assist patients as they re-engage in life, WMCC offers complimentary classes including Survivorcise and Livestrong at the Y.

-In WMCC’s quest to be nationally recognized for quality cancer care, we have pursued and received accreditations for quality care by the American College of Radiology (ACR), the American College of Radiation Oncology (ACRO), and the American Society of Clinical Oncology (ASCO) with its Quality Oncology Practice Initiative (QOPI) certification.
+In WMCC’s quest to be nationally recognized for quality cancer care, we have pursued and received accreditations for quality care by the American College of Radiology (ACR), the American College of Radiation Oncology (ACRO), the American Society of Clinical Oncology (ASCO) with its Quality Oncology Practice Initiative (QOPI) certification and the National Pancreas Foundation.
 Our breast cancer clinic is accredited by the National Accreditation Program for Breast Centers (NAPBC).

 We have great plans for the immediate future.
 Before another decade passes by, we will deploy even more sophisticated technologies for detection and treatment of cancer and blood diseases.
 We will continue to handpick the best and the brightest doctors and staff.
 We will ensure our community, neighbors, and families have every tool possible to fight their personal challenges with illness.